What is Tariff Evasion and How to Avoid Implication

 The DOJ is targeting misclassification, undervaluation, and false country-of-origin claims.
 They have mentioned aggressive prosecution, which includes criminal charges and whistleblower incentives.
 This isn’t a surprise given the spike in rapidly growing tariffs.
 Even unintentional errors in classification or valuation can trigger heavy penalties.
 Companies must reassess product classifications, especially with shifting supply chains (e.g., Mexico replacing China).

+CBP’s enforcement teams will continue to carry out port inspections which will include on-the-ground verifications in Indonesia and Taiwan.
+Every importer investigated that is found in violation will be subject to penalties.
 Some of the lesser penalties include up to 2x the underpaid duties, plus the original amount.
 Criminal prosecution is possible for importers who have committed intentional fraud or concealment.

 What should you do as an importer?